 Getting your Thanksgiving menu together can be quite daunting, but I'm here to help with this awesome list of my favorite Thanksgiving side dishes.

 I like to try to stick with easy recipes, especially considering the amount of dishes being made.
 Brussel Sprouts, Green Beans and Butternut Squash are some of the more typical types of vegetable sides.
-Following are some favorite vegetable dishes:
+Following are some favorite vegetable dishes for next to the Thanksgiving turkey:

 My family love a good sweet potatoes dish, especially my daughter, she loves anything sweet!
 There's so many more ways to make a potatoes recipe though, a dinner table is not the same without a bowl of mashed potatoes dish or two: